Skip to main content

 Brain Injury Lawyer Indianapolis, IN

-• Car accident.
-A distracted or drunk driver strikes another vehicle, causing the victim inside to hit their head against the steering wheel or headrest.
+• Auto accident: A distracted or drunk driver strikes another vehicle, causing the victim inside to hit their head against the steering wheel or headrest.

-• Slip and fall.
-A spilled drink in a hotel lobby is not cleaned up, and an unsuspecting guest slips on it, falls and hits their head on the hard floor.
+• Slip and fall: A spilled drink in a hotel lobby is not cleaned up, and an unsuspecting guest slips on it, falls, and hits their head on the hard floor, creating a premises liability claim.

-• Medical malpractice.
-A doctor prescribes the wrong dosage of anesthetic, resulting in brain damage.
+• Medical malpractice: A doctor prescribes the wrong dosage of anesthetic, resulting in medical malpractice brain damage.

-Traumatic brain injuries are caused when the brain receives external force that affects the function of the organ, after all the brain has a gelatinous consistency.
+Traumatic brain injuries are caused when the brain is hit by an external force that affects the function of the organ, after all the brain has a gelatinous consistency.
 They are considered a special type of brain injury.
 You are most likely to see traumatic brain injuries with vehicular accidents, physical assaults, falls, and sports-related accidents.

 The American Association of Neurological Surgeons stated that there are an estimated 1.7 million traumatic brain injuries every year, and 5.3 million Americans are estimated to have a disability of some kind that was caused by a traumatic brain injury.